brunonova/drmips/index.md

 ## About DrMIPS

 DrMIPS is a graphical simulator of the [MIPS][MIPS] processor to support computer architecture teaching and learning.
 It is intuitive, versatile and configurable.

 The simulator is available not only for personal computers but also for Android devices, especially tablets.

-DrMIPS was created under the Master's dissertation entitled *Tool to Support Computer Architecture Teaching and Learning* at [FEUP][FEUP].

 DrMIPS is open-source and licensed under the [GPLv3][gpl3], so you are free to use, redistribute, modify and improve it (under certain conditions).
 Feel free to [contribute][contribute]!